 Frangipani is a timeless, colourful, fragrant flowering tree also known as plumeria and the Hawaiian Lei flower.
 Native to warm tropical areas such as Mexico, the Pacific Islands and the Caribbean.
-Lei garlands have become a tourist tradition when visiting tropical islands such as Bali and Tahiti, boasting their irresistible, complex, lush, rich floral fragrance.
+Lei garlands have become a tourist tradition when visiting tropical islands such as Bali and Tahiti.
+Boasting their irresistible, complex, lush, rich floral fragrance.
 The flowers are waxy, long-lasting with a caution in being exposed to their poisonous white sap.

-century, usually as a sensual top or heart note, applied as a naturally enticing aphrodisiac and is said to have anti-oxidant and anti-inflammatory properties.
+century, usually as a sensual top or heart note.
+Applied as a naturally enticing aphrodisiac and is said to have anti-oxidant and anti-inflammatory properties.
 It can also promote confidence and inner peace.
 The idea of a romantic island style holiday comes to play when thinking of the frangipani flower.